756yang/archlinux-install-shell/README.md

 so the mini system installed finish!

-forth reboot and login root, you shuold cd workspace and run "./archconf.sh" to install system with graphics.
+<br/>forth reboot and login root, you shuold cd workspace and run "./archconf.sh" to install system with graphics.</br>

-fifth if you want to install some packages, you can run archappconf.sh to improve you experience.
+<br/>fifth if you want to install some packages, you can run archappconf.sh to improve you experience.</br>

 present the applications within is: